aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/using-aspose-email-for-document-attachments/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Send Email with Attachment Java using Aspose.Email
+# How to Send Email Java with Attachments using Aspose.Email

-## Introduction to Using Aspose.Email for Document Attachments in Java

-In this tutorial we’ll walk you through **how to send email with attachment java** by leveraging the powerful Aspose.Email for Java library.
-Whether you’re building an automated notification system or a bulk‑mailing tool, handling document attachments is a common requirement.
-We’ll cover everything from setting up the library to creating, sending, and extracting PDF or Word files attached to your messages.
+In this tutorial you’ll learn **how to send email java** with one or more document attachments by using the powerful Aspose.Email for Java library.
+Whether you’re building an automated notification system, a bulk‑mailing tool, or a reporting service, handling attachments is a frequent requirement, and Aspose.Email makes it straightforward and reliable.

 ## Quick Answers
-- **What library lets me send email with attachment java?** Aspose.Email for Java
+- **What library lets me send email with attachment java?** Aspose.Email for Java.
-- **Do I need a license for production?** Yes, a commercial license is required for production use.
+- **Do I need a license for production?** Yes – a commercial license is required for production deployments.
-- **Which Java versions are supported?** Java 8 and newer.
+- **Which Java versions are supported?** Java 8 and newer (including Java 11, 17, and 21).
-- **Can I attach multiple files?** Absolutely – just add additional `Attachment` objects.
+- **Can I attach multiple files?** Absolutely – add as many `Attachment` objects as you need.
-- **Is streaming supported for large files?** Yes, Aspose.Email provides streaming APIs to handle large attachments efficiently.
+- **Is streaming supported for large files?** Yes – streaming APIs let you send or receive multi‑hundred‑megabyte attachments without loading the whole file into memory.

 ## What is “send email with attachment java”?